Finding the Best Places to Retire Since 2006!

 Age 45 or Better: 73%

 Cost of Living: 9% below the national average

 Climate: Summers temperatures are in the 70s and 80s.
 Winter temperatures are in the teens and 20s.
 On average, the area receives 55 inches of snow and 32 inches of rain each year.

 At Least One Hospital Accepts Medicare Patients?
 No, but the one in Stanwood, about five miles away, accepts Medicare patients.

 At Least One Hospital Accredited by Joint Commission?
 No, but Big Rapids, about 12 miles away, has a hospital that is accredited.

 Is Michigan Considered Tax Friendly for Retirement?
 Somewhat

 Notes: Canadian Lakes still has many undeveloped home sites.
 The population has remained steady during the last decade, declining a bit in 2018 but bouncing back since then.
-Home prices have increased 29% since last year.
-Home ownership and a $25 yearly fee allow access to most amenities (the golf courses have extra fees).
+Home prices have increased 19% since last year.
+Home ownership and a $730 yearly fee allow access to most amenities, although some have extra fees.

 Recommended as a Retirement Spot?
 Yes

 The Wolverine State's borders touch four of the Great Lakes and the state is divided into two parts - Upper and Lower.
 The Mackinac Bridge, one of the world's longest suspension bridges, connects these two halves.
 Up North, the Sault St. Marie canals connect Lake Superior and Lake Huron.